jsiebens/brink/README.md

 [![test](https://img.shields.io/github/workflow/status/jsiebens/brink/Latest%20Development%20Build/main)](https://github.com/jsiebens/brink/actions)
 [![report](https://goreportcard.com/badge/github.com/jsiebens/brink)](https://goreportcard.com/report/github.com/jsiebens/brink)

-__brink__ is an Identity-Aware Proxy (IAP) for TCP forwarding.
-It allows you to establish a secure websocket connection over which you can forward SSH, RDP, and other traffic to your private services.
-It is the building block towards BeyondCorp, a model designed by Google to secure applications in Zero-Trust networks.
+__brink__ is a lightweight Identity-Aware Proxy (IAP) for TCP forwarding.

+It allows you to establish a secure websocket connection over which you can forward SSH, RDP, and other traffic to your private services, and allows you to control who can access those services based on identity.

 Highlights:

 - access your private services from anywhere
 - identity-based access for zero-trust security
 - authenticate with GitHub or with any trusted OIDC provider
+- access policies based on identity
 - a single binary or Docker image
 - easy configuration